George Chandler

-George Chandler (June 30, 1898 – June 10, 1985) was an American actor who starred in over 140 feature films, usually in smaller supporting roles, and he is perhaps best known for playing the character of Uncle Petrie Martin on the television series Lassie, and as the unfortunate young man who drank The Fatal Glass of Beer in a 1933 short comedy starring W.C.
+George Chandler (June 30, 1898 – June 10, 1985) was an American actor who appeared in over 140 feature films, usually in smaller supporting roles, and he is perhaps best known for playing the character of Uncle Petrie Martin on the television series Lassie, and as the unfortunate young man who drank The Fatal Glass of Beer in a 1933 short comedy starring W.C.
 Fields.

 Early years

 He was born in Waukegan, Illinois, on June 30, 1898.
 During his infancy, his family moved to Hinsdale, Illinois.
 Early in his career, he had a vaudeville act, billed as "George Chandler, the Musical Nut," which featured comedy and his violin.
 He made his debut in film in 1929.